RanaShankani/OpenCV-Camera-Rectangle-Detector/README.md

-# Real-Time-Webcam-Video-Processing-with-OpenCV
-This repository contains Python code that demonstrates real-time webcam video processing using OpenCV, a popular computer vision library.
-The code captures frames from the webcam, allows the user to add rectangles to the frame, and displays the modified frame with the added rectangles.
-The rectangles are positioned based on the available space in the frame, and their coordinates are calculated using the provided dimensions and gap values.
+# OpenCV Camera Rectangle Detector
+This script utilizes the OpenCV library to access a camera device, such as a webcam, and detect rectangles in real-time video frames.
+However, it can be easily modified to work with any other camera.
+It allows you to dynamically add rectangles to the video feed by pressing the 'A' key.
+The script calculates the optimal number of rectangles that can fit in the frame based on its size.
-## 1. Prerequisites
+## Prerequisites
 * Python installed on your machine
 * OpenCV library installed (pip install opencv-python)
-## 2. Usage
+## Usage
 #### 1. Clone the repository to your local machine.
 #### 2. Open the script file, Real-Time-Webcam-Video-Processing-with-OpenCV.py, in a text editor or integrated development environment (IDE) of your choice.
+#### 3. Customize the following parameters based on your requirements:

+* frame_width and frame_height:
+  These parameters initialize the desired width and height of the video frame.
+You can modify these values to adjust the size of the displayed video frame.

+* rectangle_width and rectangle_height:
+  These parameters initialize the width and height of the rectangles that will be drawn on the video frame.
+Adjust these values to change the size of the rectangles.

+* initial_gap_between_rectangles_height and initial_gap_between_rectangles_width:
+  These parameters set the initial gap (in pixels) between the rectangles in the vertical and horizontal directions, respectively.
+Modify these values to change the initial spacing between the rectangles.

+* gap_to_frame_sides_height and gap_to_frame_sides_width:
+  These parameters determine the gap (in pixels) between the rectangles and the sides of the frame in the vertical and horizontal directions, respectively.
+Adjust these values to define the spacing between the rectangles and the frame edges.

-#### 3. Make sure you have a webcam connected to your machine.
+#### 4. Make sure you have a webcam connected to your machine.
-#### 4. Run the script by executing the following command:
+#### 5. Run the script by executing the following command:
 `(https://github.com/RanaShankani/Real-Time-Webcam-Video-Processing-with-OpenCV.git)`
-#### 5. A new window will open showing the webcam feed with any detected rectangles.
+#### 6. A new window will open showing the webcam feed with any detected rectangles.
-#### 6. Press the 'A' key to add a rectangle to the video feed.
+#### 7. Press the 'A' key to add a rectangle to the video feed.
-#### 7. Press the 'Q' key to quit the script and close the windows.
+#### 8. Press the 'Q' key to quit the script and close the windows.

-### 3. Features:
+### Features:
 * Real-time video processing from the webcam
 * Adding rectangles to the frame
 * Automatic positioning of rectangles based on available space
 * Keyboard input for user interaction
 * Modular functions for drawing rectangles and calculating positions
-### 4. Potential Applications:
+### Potential Applications:
 * Object detection: Modify the code to perform real-time object detection using pre-trained models like YOLO or SSD.
 * Face detection and recognition: Integrate face detection and recognition algorithms for identification and personalized experiences.
 * Augmented Reality (AR): Overlay virtual objects or effects onto the webcam feed for interactive AR experiences.